HL7/PDDI-CDS/pages/_includes/cds-service-spec.md

 ~~~

-## <span style="color:silver"> 3.1.9 </span> Implementation in the CDS Service
+## <span style="color:silver"> 3.1.9 </span> Implementation of Configuration Options in the CDS Service
 {:.no_toc}

-TODO: Richard will complete this section
+TODO: Richard will complete this section discussing how the structuredefinition resource looks and suggesting this as an option

 # <span style="color:silver"> 3.1.10 </span> Basic Implementation